robert-olofsson/parjac/README.txt

 *) Every step should be internally time logged so that it is easy to inspect performance.
 *) The lexer is hand written.
+*) The parser is basically a earley parser, but uses a cache for the predicted states.
 *) Tests are done with testng.

-Use asm for bytecode handling.
+*) Uses asm for bytecode handling.